Bhaskers-Blu-Org1/intelligent-SC-hitchhikers-guide/README.md

 # Article Title:
-A hitchhiker's guide to Intelligent Supply Chain
+A hitchhiker's guide to the Intelligent Supply Chain

 # Article Subtitle: